-Gaslighting, although it can have devastating effects on the victim of this manipulative technique, isn’t something parents are immune to.
+Gaslighting can have devastating effects on the victim of this manipulative technique.
+Yet it isn’t something parents are immune to.
 Gaslighting parents aren’t necessarily aware of what this does to their children.

 They also aren’t necessarily trying to be manipulative (although, in some instances, this is also the case).

 In most cases, it’s just how they’re accustomed to communicating with others.
 These habits then transfer to their relationship with their children.

 Gaslighting is a term used to describe a form of psychological abuse.
 When a person is gaslighting, they’re using mind tricks to make the victim doubt their own perception, feelings, memories.

 For example – The person will deny that they said or did something, even though both him/her and the victim know that it has happened!

 Why do people gaslight?
 This is pretty similar to other forms of psychological abuse, or any other form of abuse, for that matter.
 It’s all about control.
 It’s about gaining the ability to do and say pretty much whatever and get away with it, in fact, more than simply getting away.

 It is about making oneself look spotless and right.